avmnu-sng/rspec-tracer/README.md

         RSpecTracer.start
         ```

+2. To enable RSpec Tracer to share cache between different builds on CI, update the
+Rakefile in your project to have the following:

+    ```ruby
+    spec = Gem::Specification.find_by_name('rspec-tracer')

+    load "#{spec.gem_dir}/lib/rspec_tracer/remote_cache/Rakefile"
+    ```
+3. Before running tests, download the remote cache using the following rake task:

+    ```ruby
+    bundle exec rake rspec_tracer:remote_cache:download
+    ```
-2. Run the tests with RSpec using `bundle exec rspec`.
+4. Run the tests with RSpec using `bundle exec rspec`.
+5. After running tests, upload the local cache using the following rake task:

+    ```ruby
+    bundle exec rake rspec_tracer:remote_cache:upload
+    ```
-3. After running your tests, open `rspec_tracer_report/index.html` in the
+6. After running your tests, open `rspec_tracer_report/index.html` in the
 browser of your choice.

 ## Environment Variables

 To get better control on execution, you can use the following two environment variables:

+### CI

+Mostly all the CI have `CI=true`.
+If not, you should explicitly set it to `true`.

+### LOCAL_AWS

+In case you want to test out the caching feature in the local development environment.
+You can install [localstack](https://github.com/localstack/localstack) and
+[awscli-local](https://github.com/localstack/awscli-local) and then invoke the
+rake tasks with `LOCAL_AWS=true`.

 ### RSPEC_TRACER_NO_SKIP